s-abouali/emailslicer/README.md

 # Email slicer ✂️

-Beginner Email Parser using ONLY string.index() + slicing! only!
+Beginner Email Slicer using ONLY string.index() + slicing! only!